EspressoSystems/orbit-actions/migration/README.md

     - Child chain RPC URL: The RPC URL for your orbit chain

-    - Hotshot address: The address of the hotshot client contract on the parent chain.
+    - Hotshot address: The address of the hotshot light client contract on the parent chain.

     - Parent chain upgrade executor address: The address of the upgrade executor for your rollup on the parent chain